-Protecting the ocean: what I saw during my travels and dives
+Protecting the ocean: what I have seen while travelling and diving

-Below, a selection of articles published during my dives around the world.
-Some put forward initiatives to preserve seabed and coral reefs.
-Others show the wonderful biodiversity still intact sites and marine reserves.
-Still others are trying alert in the face of disasters caused by overfishing, over-tourism, plastic pollution and climate change ...
-I hope to provoke, through these reports, these stories and these images, awareness.
-And encourage behaviors officials in the practice of scuba diving.
-The ocean produces half of the oxygen in the air we breathe on Earth ...
-Protect the ocean!
+Below is a selection of stories published during my dives around the world.
+Some of them highlight initiatives to protect the underwater world and the coral reefs.
+Others show the wonderful biodiversity of still pristine locations and marine sanctuaries.
+And others try to warn of disasters caused by over-fishing, over-tourism, plastic pollution and climate change...
+Through these reports, stories and pictures, I hope to raise awareness.
+And to promote responsible behaviour in the practice of scuba diving.
+The ocean produces half of the oxygen in the air we breathe on Earth...
+Let's protect the ocean!

 In the Philippines, Balicasag Island is a popular dive site.
 You can observe a huge silvery school of trevallies, spinning near the reef.
 A fascinating sight...